Shopping Centre management

 This (easy to read) guide will touch upon the detail of all the above in a way that gives you a fair understanding of how it works as stand-alone functions and how you can use it as a collective to manage an efficient Shopping Centre.

-Once completed, you can scan the QR code at the back of the book to come back for:
+Once completed, you can scan the QR code from the e-mail following your purchase to receive an:

 Johan Olwage is a born and bred South African who spent his entire professional life in retailing and shopping centre management.